William Blencowe: Career

 In 1707 the correspondence of the French emissary at the court of the Elector of Bavaria and his colleague in Sweden was intercepted and both Blencowe and Abel Tassin d'Alonne, the Dutch cryptographer, separately tried their hands at it (unbeknownst to each other, of course), and came to subtly different results, though they both successfully decrypted the letters.

 In 1712 the correspondence between the secretary of the Bavarian Elector, Malknecht, and a secret agent in the Dutch Republic, masquerading as a merchant, David van Putten, (Note: The name may have been a pseudonym for Johann Konrad Norff, the emissary of the Prince-Bishop of Liège in The Hague.) was intercepted.
 In this time the negotiations which would eventually lead to the Peace of Utrecht were ongoing.
 The Dutch were trying to convince the Elector of Bavaria, who was the former Governor-General for the French side to take over the part of the Southern Netherlands still in French hands, and hand it over to the Dutch.
 The British and Austrians were none too pleased about this stratagem, so very interested in this correspondence.
 The correspondence was intercepted by Jaupain in Brussels and copied to both d'Alonne and Blencowe, who both decrypted it successfully (though the solution by d'Alonne was slightly better according to De Leeuw).

 In 1709 Blencowe sought a dispensation to permit him to retain his fellowship at All Souls without his taking holy orders.
 This request was resisted by the warden, Bernard Gardiner, who tried to force Blencowe and Matthew Tindal, another college fellow, to take orders or resign.
 After Queen Anne had intervened on Blencowe's behalf, the dispute led to the abolition of the warden's veto on dispensations.

 In 1711 Blencowe fell ill with a violent fever.
 He was recovering, but on 25 August 1712, he took his own life during temporary insanity caused by a relapse.
 He was buried in All Saints' Church, Northampton.
 His epitaph states that he was a "man studious of many kinds of learning, particularly of the common law, which he professed and practised with reputation; and of the art of deciphering letters wherein he excelled, and served the public for ten years".

-After Blencowe's demise he was succeeded by John Keill as Quenn Anne's official decipherer.
+After his death, Blencowe was succeeded by John Keill as Queen Anne's official decipherer.